• Advertising

 • Website Design

-GE General Electric Commercial Insults Baby Boomers and Millennials
+GE Electric Insults Baby Boomers & Millennials

 Advertising Nov 23, 2015

-There are three frequently ran commercials featuring a young man who is all excited about writing code for GE.
-In the first one, the young man is explaining to his parents that he will be working/ writing code at GE.
-The father presents his son with his grand pappy’s sledge hammer.
-REALLY?
+There are three frequently run commercials featuring a young man who is all excited about writing code for GE.
+In the first one, the young man explains to his parents that he will be working and writing code at GE.
+(What’s The Matter Owen Commercial)

 Does GE think that older adults are so out of touch with computers that they cannot grasp the concept that GE uses technology?
-Hey GE — it is the older adults that are screaming that manufacturing jobs have left America.

 Share This Post